-The latest available prices of the units in the assets available, together with other asset specific information, are normally published daily in the Financial Times and the Daily Telegraph, as well as on our website platform.quilter.com/funds.
+The latest available prices of the units in the assets available, together with other asset specific information, are normally published daily in the Financial Times and the Daily Telegraph, as well as on digital.feprecisionplus.com/quilter.

 If you are invested in a WealthSelect Managed Portfolio, your financial adviser will provide you with quarterly information about the performance of your investments.